ngUpgraders/ng-forward/API.md

 - **`directives`**  **[Array&lt;[IProvidable](#iprovidable)&gt;]**  Any directives or components that this component or any of it's children depends on.
 - **`pipes`**  **[Array&lt;[IProvidable](#iprovidable)&gt;]**  Any [pipes](#pipe) that this component or any of it's children depends on.
 - **`inputs`**  **[Array&lt;string&gt;]**  An array of strings naming what class properties you want to expose in `bindToController` (or `scope` if angular 1.3).
 For example, `inputs: ['foo']` will connect the class property `foo` to the input `foo`.
 You can also rename the input, for example `inputs: ['foo:theFoo']` will connect the class property `foo` to the input `the-foo`.
 - **`outputs`**  **[Array&lt;string&gt;]**  An array of strings naming what class properties you want to expose as outputs.
 For example, `outputs: ['fooChange']` will notify the app that this component can fire a `'fooChange'` event.
-If there is a class property `fooChange` that is an `EventEmitter` it can trigger this event via `this.fooChange.next()`.
+If there is a class property `fooChange` that is an `EventEmitter` it can trigger this event via `this.fooChange.emit()`.
 Otherwise the event can also be triggered with a regular DOM event of name `'fooChange'`.
 You can also rename the output, for example `inputs: ['fooChange:theFooChange']` will notify of a 'theFooChange' event, but will still look for a `fooChange` property on the class.
 - **`controllerAs`**  **[string='ctrl']**  The controller name used in the template.
 By default uses 'ctrl'.
 We wanted to use something consistent across all components to make migration to Angular 2 easier later.
 When migrating you'll only need to do a simple find and replace of all 'ctrl.' and remove them.
 If you want the controllerAs name to match the selector (camel-cased) then set controllerAs to '$auto'.

 ## Inputs and Outputs